-Contaminants detected in site samples were evaluated for possible adverse health effects resulting from an un-intentional ingestion (eating) exposure to the site soils or sediments, such as may occur by hand-to-mouth activity while on the site.
+Contaminants detected in soil and sediment samples collected for investigations of this NPL site were evaluated for possible adverse health effects resulting from an un-intentional ingestion (eating) exposure to the site soils or sediments, such as may occur by hand-to-mouth activity while on the site.
 Soil samples collected to a depth of 1 foot below ground surface were included in this evaluation as indicated previously.
 No air samples were available to evaluate inhalation (breathing) exposures to components of the creosote that may have been released to the air (volatilized) during drying treated wood or from the on-site wastewater treatment.
 There are no comparison values available to determine possible adverse health-effects associated with direct dermal (skin) contact with creosote residues in the soils or sediments.

-PAH compounds detected in site samples were evaluated for cancer effects by adjusting the concentrations of each individual PAH compound to the benzo(a)pyrene-equivalent concentration using toxicity equivalency factors (TEFs) developed by U.S. EPA or Nisbet and LaGoy [TEF 2002].
+PAH compounds detected in samples collected on-site were evaluated for cancer effects by adjusting the concentrations of each individual PAH compound to the benzo(a)pyrene-equivalent concentration using toxicity equivalency factors (TEFs) developed by U.S. EPA or Nisbet and LaGoy [TEF 2002].
 A theoretical increase in cancer risk was calculated by summing the TEF-adjusted concentrations for all detected PAH compounds in a sample.
 Additional detail on the evaluation of sample data for potential health effects associated with PAHs is provided in Appendix E.